pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 **Misconception Corollaries**
 - container types can swap references at run-time to change their lifetime
-- Rust borrow checker does control flow analysis
+- Rust borrow checker does advanced control flow analysis

 This does not compile: